Man accused of sending obscene photos to girl

 Investigators noted in the report that the girl had access to her social media accounts on both a cellphone and a school-issued laptop.
 Both devices, along with passwords to the devices and the social media accounts, were collected as evidence.

-Crime and safety experts have always stressed that parents need to keep a watchful eye on their children’s social media activities to see who they are communicating with.
+News4Jax crime and safety expert Ken Jefferson stressed that parents need to keep a watchful eye on their children’s social media activities to see who they are communicating with.

+“There's a lot of predators out there lurking.
+They are looking for child victims.
+They're looking for vulnerable people who will engage them in some type of conversation," Jefferson said.
+“Sometimes there are innocent children who don’t know any better.
+Then again, there are some children that are very young and know exactly what they’re doing.”

+On Wednesday, News4Jax went to the home listed on the arrest report for Roberts to see if he would talk, but a man claiming to be his relative came out and told the crew to get out of the yard.

 Copyright 2019 by WJXT News4Jax - All rights reserved.